Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge: Numerical Methods.

 \subsection{Random Pure State Entanglement}

 In Fig.~\eqref{fig:SuppFig1}, we numerically compare the first two moments of the entanglement distribution for different system sizes using the random states in Eq.~\eqref{eq:PureState} where the $\psi_{\alpha,\beta}^{(M_A,N_A)}$ are drawn either from a GUE or GOE ensemble.
 While exact expressions for the first moments differ between GUE and GOE, they are asymptotically the same in the thermodynamic limit~\cite{randomvivo2016,vivo2010entangled,kumar2011entanglement}.
 Fig.~\ref{fig:SuppFig1}(a) confirms that there is little difference between the average entanglement values.
+This is consistent with the results found in Ref.\cite{2023PRB_su2}.
 Figure~\ref{fig:SuppFig1}(b) also shows that the standard deviation of $\sigma_{M,N}$(GUE) is a factor $\sqrt{2}$ larger than $\sigma_{M,N}$(GOE) (shown by the blue dashed line).
 The additional prefactor is due to averaging over both the real and complex parts of the GUE ensemble.

 In Fig.~\ref{fig:SuppFig1}~(c) we isolate the $O(1)$ correction to the average EE for both a single and two scalar charges using pure random states.
 Specifically, we compute EE relative to the Page entanglement entropy, $S_A\log(2)-0.5$.
 We find that, as the system size grows in size, the difference approaches either $|f+\log(1-f)|$ for two scalar charges~(red) or $|f+\log(1-f)|/2$ for a single charge~(blue).
 The variance of the EE distribution are exponentially small~[see above], but the standard deviation has a polynomial scaling with system size relative to $\sigma$, see Eq.(\ref{eq:ExactPageVar}), which we illustrate in Fig.~\ref{fig:SuppFig1}(d).